 Alternative 2 would extend the management boundaries for all species in the snapper grouper FMU northward to include the Mid-Atlantic Council's jurisdiction (except for black sea bass, golden tilefish, and scup).
-Such action would likely curb landings of snapper grouper species off of Mid-Atlantic states (but not the New England states) and result in positive economic benefits to South Atlantic fishermen.
+Such action would likely curb landings of snapper grouper species off of Mid-Atlantic states (but not the New England states) and result in positive economic benefits to South Atlantic fishermen compared to the No Action alternative.
 Alternative 2 would contribute to rebuilding schedules being met in a timely manner which would in turn lead to higher landings than those that would occur under Alternative 1.
-Because it is unknown what regulations would be implemented by the Mid-Atlantic Council to ensure adherence to an allocation under Alternative 2, it is not possible to estimate the economic gains from implementation of Alternative 2.
+Because it is unknown what regulations would be implemented by the Mid-Atlantic Council to ensure adherence to an allocation under Alternative 2, it is not possible to estimate the economic impacts from implementation of Alternative 2 to Mid-Atlantic fishermen.

 Preferred Alternative 3 would extend the management boundaries for all species in the snapper grouper FMU northward to include the Mid-Atlantic and New England Councils' jurisdiction (except for black sea bass, golden tilefish, and scup).
 This action would result in positive long-term economic benefits due to the larger management jurisdiction.
 Preferred Alternative 3 would have greater long-term economic benefits compared to Alternative 2 because a larger area is covered.
-Again, similar to above, because it is unknown what regulations would be implemented by the Mid-Atlantic Council to ensure adherence to an allocation under Preferred Alternative 3, it is not possible to estimate the economic gains from implementation of Preferred Alternative 3.
+Again, similar to above, because it is unknown what regulations would be implemented by the Mid-Atlantic Council to ensure adherence to an allocation under Preferred Alternative 3, it is not possible to estimate the economic impacts from implementation of Preferred Alternative 3 to Mid-Atlantic and New England fishermen.